 But if a protest looks like it is violent or could be violent, do things change?

-Sometimes, because that that would be a signal that whatever they're protesting is so important, just so amazingly important that people are willing to get violent over it.
+Sometimes, because that would be a signal that whatever they're protesting is so important, just so amazingly important that people are willing to get violent over it.

-So the No Kings thing is aggressively nonviolent, right?
+So the no kings thing is aggressively non-violent, right?

 Is there any chance that will make a difference in any way on any topic?